 Professionalism and Ethics: Professionalism and Ethics encompass all aspects of dental hygiene care.
 This includes ethics, values, skill, knowledge integral to all aspects of dental hygiene care and the ability for self-evaluation.
 A dental hygienist must possess transferable skills in communication, problem-solving, self-evaluation and critical thinking.
 The competent dental hygiene practitioner provides skilled care using the highest professional knowledge, judgment, and ability.
 This skilled care should be based on contemporary knowledge, and the practitioner should be capable of discerning and managing ethical issues and problems in the practice of dental hygiene.

 Health Promotion and Disease Prevention: Changes within the health-care environment require the dental hygienist to have a general knowledge of wellness, health determinants, and characteristics of various patient/patient communities.
 The hygienist must focus on disease prevention and evaluation measures to ensure effective health care delivery.
-The dental hygienist plays an active role in the promotion of optimal oral health and its relationship to general health and, therefore, should be competent in the performance and delivery of oral health promotion and disease prevention services in the public health, private practice, and alternative settings.
+The dental hygienist plays an active role in the promotion of optimal oral health and its relationship to general health and, therefore, must be competent in the performance and delivery of oral health promotion and disease prevention services in the public health, private practice, and alternative settings.

 Patient Care: The dental hygienist is a licensed preventive oral health professional who provides educational and clinical services in the support of optimal oral health.
 The dental hygiene process of care applies principles from the biomedical, clinical, and social sciences to diverse populations that may include the medically compromised, mentally or physically challenged, or socially or culturally disadvantaged.